haskell/haskell-language-server/docs/contributing/plugin-tutorial.md

 I would recommend looking at the existing plugins for inspiration and reference.

-Plugins are "linked" in the `Main` module, so we will need to add our plugin there once we have defined it:
+Plugins are "linked" in the `HlsPlugins` module, so we will need to add our plugin there once we have defined it:

 ```haskell
 idePlugins = pluginDescToIdePlugins allPlugins